finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

+## Minify JS and Code Splitting

-Now, let's take a looke at our JS file.
+Now, let's take a look at our JS file.
 You noticed that our JS file already get minified.
 But, we do nothing with webpack to optimize our code.
 How come?
 Well, it's because by default, when webpack run on **production** mode, it will automatically minimize our JS code using [TerserPlugin](https://github.com/webpack-contrib/terser-webpack-plugin).

 Webpack also come with optimization option to split our bundle.
 For example, we want to split runtime code and third-party libraries into a separate chunk as they are less likely to change than our local source code.